0300 140 0022

 |||

-Police performance on DBS check processing times April 2025
+Police and uCheck performance on DBS check processing times May 2025

 police officer on a motorcycle

-We know how important it is for you to have reliable and efficient DBS checks.
-But, some DBS checks involve additional review by police forces, and their processing times can sometimes impact overall timelines.
+It’s important for you to have reliable and efficient DBS checks.
+But some DBS checks involve additional review by police forces, and their processing times can sometimes impact overall timelines.

 Police performance